BDA-KTS/text_stylistic_features/README.md

 ## Description

-This stylistic feature extraction method analyzes the way text is written rather than what is written.
-It identifies linguistic and structural patterns across multiple categories, e.g., lexical features (tokens, type-token-ratio, root-type-token-ratio, corrected-type-token-ratio, herdan, and maas), profanity features (profanity word count, text without profanity),  readability (flesch_reading_ease, text_standard, reading_time, syllable_count, sentence_count, char_count, polysyllable_count, get_monosyllable_count), # repetitiveness (num_of_choruses), rhyme (rhyme_scheme), and sentiment analysis (sentiment_polarity).
-These features capture the author's writing style, tone and expressiveness.
-By quantifying the stylistic features, the method provides insights into the underlying communication style beyong the content itself.
+This stylistic feature extraction method analyzes the stylistic patterns in text instead of the content itself.
+It identifies linguistic and structural patterns across multiple categories, e.g., lexical features (tokens, type-token-ratio, root-type-token-ratio, corrected-type-token-ratio, herdan, and maas), profanity features (profanity word count, text without profanity),  readability (flesch_reading_ease, text_standard, reading_time, syllable_count, sentence_count, char_count, polysyllable_count, get_monosyllable_count), repetitiveness (num_of_choruses), rhyme (rhyme_scheme), and sentiment analysis (sentiment_polarity).
+These features capture the author's writing style, or gene's tone and expressiveness.
+It quantifies the stylistic features for insights into the underlying communication style and their comparisons.

 ## Use Cases

-- The content writters are needed to be grouped based on their writing skills using stylistic features of their written samples.
+- Group content writers based on their stylistic properties
-- Educational and editorial systems want to evaluate whether a piece of writing match the desired readability and tone criteria e.g., formal academic writings or simplifying public-face documents.
+- Evaluate whether an article meet the desired readability and tone criteria e.g., formal writing in academia
+- Analyzing the appropriateness of the tone and language of policy documents for public understanding

 ## Input Data